Lyon-Ynov-Campus/YTrack/subjects/rhythm-frenzy/README.md

 - HTML elements are created automatically at random intervals and move.
 - When a key is pressed or a click, an element will be destroyed
 - A line will be drawn using HTML, if the key is pressed when the element touches the line the element's color will change to green, else it will change to red.
-- The controls must be displayed one way or another
+- The controls must be displayed one way or another.
+An explenation on how to play the game is needed.
+- Element emit a sound when destroyed at the right time
+- CHOOSE:
+    - The game has a certain duration.
+The score is calculated depending on how many elements have been destroyed at the right time.
+In the other hand the score reduces<br><br>
+    **OR**
+    <br><br>
+    - The game can speed up overtime.
+The score is calculated depending on how many elements have been destroyed at the right time.
+In the other hand the game stops

 ### Bonuses
 - Elements appear on different zones, each zone is associated to a different key
+- Let the user choose which controls he wants to set.
+- The score can grow more and more depending on how accurate you are when destroying the element
-- Element emit a sound depending of the column when destroyed at the right time
+- Element emit a different sound depending of the column they are destroyed
 - Elements can be of different height or radius
-- The game has a duration of 1mn.
-A score is calculated depending on how many elements have been destroyed at the right time.

 ### Example
 - Inspired by Guitar Hero or Frets on Fire